guildai/guild.ai/pages/flags.md

 list is specified for multiple flag, Guild runs the operation for each unique combination of flag values.

-For example, the following command runs the `train` operation a total of *nine* times:
+The following command runs the `train` operation a total of *nine* times --- one for each combination of flag values:

 ``` command
 guild run train lr=[0.001,0.01,0.1] batch-size=[100,500,1000]